gavin-stewart/HPC-HW4/README.md

-# homework2
+# homework4

-Examples for Homework #2.
-The mpi_bug*.c files contain MPI bugs.
-The file ssort.c is a stub for parallel sample sort.
+The solution to homework 4.
+The mpi_solved*.c programs contain comments describing the error in the buggy files and how the error was fixed.
+The jacobi-mpi2D.c file implements a parallel 2D jacobi method with ghost layers, and the ssort.c file implements a parallel sample sort algorithm.
+Results of running these last two programs on Stampede are given in the [wiki](wiki).